Nowra

 Employment conditions in Nowra remain below the national average according to AreaSearch analysis

-The ratio of 0.8 workers per resident indicates above-average local employment opportunities.
-Between June 2024 and June 2025, employment increased by 4.3%, labour force grew by 2.6%, leading to a 1.6 percentage point drop in unemployment rate.
-In contrast, Rest of NSW saw employment decline by 0.1% with a 0.4 percentage point rise in unemployment rate during the same period.
-State-level data from Sep-25 shows NSW employment contracted by 0.41%, losing 19,270 jobs, with an unemployment rate of 4.3%.
-National forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Nowra's employment mix suggests local growth of approximately 6.4% over five years and 13.4% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Agriculture, forestry & fishing is under-represented, comprising only 1.2% of Nowra's workforce compared to 5.3% in Rest of NSW.
+The ratio of 0.8 workers per resident indicates higher-than-average local employment opportunities.
+Between June 2024 and June 2025, employment increased by 4.3%, while the labour force grew by 2.6%, leading to a 1.6 percentage point drop in unemployment rate.
+In contrast, Rest of NSW saw employment decline by 0.1% and labour force growth of 0.3%, with a 0.4 percentage point rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years, but industry-specific projections vary significantly.
+Applying these projections to Nowra's employment mix suggests local growth of approximately 6.4% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment